What is NEIS?

 - mentoring and support from a NEIS provider in the first year of the new business.

-A job seeker can participate in NEIS if they:
+A job seeker is eligible for NEIS if they:

 - are participating in jobactive as a Volunteer and commence in NEIS Assistance before the end of their period of service.